Scale invariance vs conformal invariance: Holography

 The gauge transformation in effective $d+1$ dimensional gravity may be seen as the coordinate transformation in the higher dimensional gravity.
 Take $\mathrm{AdS}_5 \times \mathbb{S}_5$ solution in type IIB string theory with the metric

 and perform the coordinate transformation $\varphi \to \varphi + \alpha \log z$:

 The geometry is still manifestly scale invariant, but the isometry corresponding to the special conformal transformation is obscured.
 The $\varphi$ direction was isometry so we are mixing the dilatation current with the conserved current.
 If we shifted the non-isometric direction, say $\gamma$ with $\log z$, we would have non-zero artificial virial current that is not conserved and it would induce the apparent cyclic renormalization group flow in holography.
 The scaling transformation must accompany the shift of $\gamma$ as is consistent with (\ref{gaugev}).
+Note that in this example, the current mixed here (e.g. above $\gamma$ direction) is not necessarily the eigenstate under the scaling transformation.
+This is not inconsistent with the fact that the energy-momentum tensor has the definite scaling dimension as we see below.

 Note that from the holographic perspective, there is nothing wrong with the second background (\ref{gaugev}), and it may be actually more mysterious why the perturbative computation of the beta functions (say in the minimal subtraction scheme) prefers the seemingly zero renormalization for the background vector fields.
 There seems to be a certain perturbative mechanism to choose a gauge.